CityBrainChallenge/KDDCup2021-CityBrainChallenge/docs/try-it-yourself.rst

 Make a submission
 ==================

 1. To submit the models for evaluation, participants need to modify the starter-kit and place all the model-related files (including but not limited to ``agent.py`` and deep learning model files) into the ``agent`` folder.
 Compress the agent folder as ``agent.zip`` to make the submission.
-Note that, please make sure you directly compress the ``agent`` folder, rather than a group of files.
+Note that you need to directly compress the ``agent`` folder, rather than a group of files.

 2. Note that the submited ``agent.py`` should be the testing version.
-Participants need to train their models offline and submit the trained models along with ``agent.py`` that loads them.
+Participants need to train their models offline and submit the trained models along with ``agent.py``, which will load them.

 3. Note that the simulation code will have exactly the same structure as the starter-kit.
 Hence, please do not modify any file outside the ``agent`` folder, except the ``.cfg`` file (The ``.cfg`` file can be revised to incorporate different training traffic).